Allogeneic Cell Therapy Platform

 5 Ramos et. al. JCO 2020

-Following obtainment of the Regenerative Medicine Advanced Therapy Designation and PRIME designations awarded by the U.S. Food and Drug Administration and European Medicines Agency (EMA), Tessa is launching a pivotal Phase II clinical study at multiple sites in North America and Europe to investigate TT11 CD30.
+Following obtainment of the Regenerative Medicine Advanced Therapy Designation and PRIME designations awarded by the U.S. Food and Drug Administration and European Medicines Agency (EMA), Tessa launched at Phase II pilot study at multiple sites in North America and Europe to investigate TT11 CD30.
 CAR-T Therapy in patients with relapsed or refractory classical Hodgkin lymphoma.
+The therapy resulted in favourable outcomes in heavily pre-treated patients.
+The result were presented in a poster presentation at American Society of Hematology conferences in both 2021 and 2022.

 6 Vadakara et al, Chronic Dis Transl Med 2019